MateiOpr/research-project/README.md

 # Research Project

-Scripts and datasets from a research project on facial-image privacy.
+Scripts and datasets used for the research project "Privacy Preservation in Event-Based Vision: Risks, Methods, and Trade-offs", A Thesis Submitted to EEMCS Faculty Delft University of Technology, In Partial Fulfilment of the Requirements
+For the Bachelor of Computer Science and Engineering for the course CSE3000 Research Projec.

 ## Structure